Timothy A. Gonsalves: Initiative to increase female enrollment in the Indian Institutes of Technology

 In 2017 he chaired the Joint Admissions Board sub-committee for increasing female enrollment in B.Tech. at IITs.
 The committee recommended an increase in female enrollment in IITs from 8% in 2016 to 14% in 2018-19, 17% in 2019-20 and 20% in 2020-21 by creating supernumerary seats.
 As a result of this and other efforts at IIT Mandi including scholarships for female students and the setting up of a help-desk, IIT Mandi surpassed this target by achieving 20.22% female admissions to its B. Tech programme for the Academic Year, with 53 female students among 262 total program admissions.
 This was the highest proportion of female students in a BTech programme in any of the 23 IITs.
 This effort has been a national success as well: female enrollment in BTech at all IITs more than doubled from 8% in 2016 to 18% in 2019.

 Five Week Induction Programme for BTech Students

-Since 2016, under Prof. Gonsalves' leadership, IIT Mandi has organized a unique, fully faculty-mentored induction or orientation programme for its new BTech students.
+Since 2016, under Prof. Gonsalves' leadership, IIT Mandi has organized a fully faculty-mentored induction or orientation programme for its new BTech students.
 The aim of this five-week programme is to provide training to the new students and help them in the transition from school to college, to improve their respective skills and proficiency, and to help them to appreciate the significance of engineering’s societal connection.